learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 for this is the script currently contains the `db:seed` command.
 If we keep that command in the script, it will re-seed the data every time we push up a change, resulting in duplicate records.
 Go ahead and open the script and delete (or comment out) the last line.
-(Another option is to leave the script as is and delete the seed data from the `db/seeds.rb` file.)

 Now we can go ahead and make a commit and push it to GitHub: